Discover the Benefits of Inquiry-Based Learning

 Edutopia's flagship series highlights practices and case studies from K-12 schools and districts that are improving the way students learn.
 Below, find downloads used by practitioners at featured schools, and dive into real-world examples of inquiry-based learning.

 At Wildwood IB World Magnet School, teachers use student questions to drive lessons, and channel student curiosity into student-centered projects.
-Check out a few of Wildwood's inquiry-based teacher tools:
+These are a few of Wildwood's inquiry-based teacher tools.